unb-mds/2024-1-Squad08/docs/postmortem/postmortem.md

 >
 > **01/07/24 :** After the strike was finally over, the database scripts were concluded, but the squad mostly had no idea on how to use or connect the database, along with mostly no idea on how to construct the api, which relied on the database for its operations.
 This would put another nail in the coffin.
 >
 > **15/07/24 :** The squad decided to meet three times in a week to compensate for the lost time in the strike void.
 Though it initially worked as intended, forcing the engineers to interact and show precisely what was being done and what was not, the plan ultimately folded on itself.
 The engineers were unable to keep up with the meetings nor the required development pace to fix the product in time for delivery.
+Besides implementation of the react framework for the front end, until the deadline, no major changes were made to the main project.
+It completely stalled.
 >
+> **31/07/24 :** The merging of the react branch into the main was the last major change done to the project.
+>
+> **02/08/24 :** A somewhat functioning of CI was finally placed into main.
+At the same time, half of the team felt left out of the work and alienated from the project.
+>
+> **09/08/24 :** After asking for help with our mentor, an effort was put in motion to reintegrate this half again into the project.
+Though this proved to be much too late, as the integrated half was already burned out.
+>
+> **15/08/24 :** One of the lead React Engineers decided to left the project.
+This was the final nail in the coffin.

 ## Root Cause
     A crisp lack of urgency, organization, workforce, communication and know-how made this project go six foot under.
-We will ask why these areas were lacking in order to try to pinpoint a root cause.
+We will ask why these areas were lacking in order to try to pinpoint a root cause using the 5 why's system.
         **1. Why was there no urgency?** - The schedules were constantly changing, which made it hard to predict when exactly the squad was supposed to lock in or relax.